 We keep this information secure by taking appropriate technical and organisational measures against any unauthorised or unlawful processing and against its accidental loss, destruction or damage.

-Unfortunately, the transmission of information via the internet is not completely so and this is something we recognise.
+Unfortunately, the transmission of information via the internet is not always completely secure and this is something we recognise.
 We will always do our best to protect any personal data, once we receive your data, we use strict procedures and have security processes in place to prevent any loss, breach or unauthorised access to it; we strive by a policy that data should only be accessed by those that need to.

 If there is a breach of security involving your personal information which we are concerned will involve risks to you, we shall, without undue delay, work to mitigate those risks and contact you and/or the data privacy supervisory authority in accordance with applicable laws.

 There are times where we need to share information with those within our constituent authorities, organisations within our group structure or suppliers that provide us with a service.

 These providers are obliged to keep your details secure and use them only to fulfil a purpose.
 If we wish to pass your sensitive or confidential information onto a third party, we would only do so once we have obtained your consent, unless we are legally required to do so.